George Washington High School (San Francisco): Sports

 The George Washington High athletic program is governed by the Academic Athletic Association and sanctioned by the California Interscholastic Federation.
 The school supports 20 varsity, 7 junior varsity, and freshman-sophomore athletics programs.
-It is the only San Francisco public high school with girls' and boys' lacrosse teams.
 Sports offered include: cross country, track and field, swimming, fencing, wrestling, badminton, baseball, softball, basketball, football, cheerleading, boys' and girls' golf, boys' and girls' soccer, boys' and girls' tennis, and boys' and girls' volleyball.
 The school has won a number of league championships.

 In media

 In season five, episode five (1976) of the TV series The Streets of San Francisco, Maureen McCormick plays a teenage hooker attending the school.
 Two scenes show the school and its view of the Golden Gate Bridge.

 In 1981, the Pacific News Service aired a story about race-based gangs at George Washington High School.

 In 1992, for a San Francisco Chronicle series intended to explore the impact of reduced school funding resulting from Proposition 13's reduction of property taxes, a 26-year-old reporter, Shann Nix, went undercover as a senior at Washington High School.